Potassium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Increasing potassium intake reduces urinary calcium excretion and results in a positive calcium balance.
-By reducing calcium excretion, a high potassium intake may also reduce the risk of kidney stones.
+Increasing potassium intake reduces urinary calcium excretion and leads to a positive calcium balance.
+By reducing calcium excretion, a high potassium intake may also reduce the risk of kidney stones.nn

 Posologie